What is the instruction plan for Fall 2020?

 UCLA’s Student Legal Services office is currently accepting requests for Zoom appointments.

-How is UCLA making residency determinations for Fall 2020?
+How is UCLA making residency determinations for the 2020-21 Academic Year?

 Enrollment in courses for the fall semester delivered via remote instruction will serve as a replacement for physical presence if the following conditions are met: (1) the UC campus has extended the opportunity for remote instruction, which UCLA has, and (2) the student may qualify for residency on their own without regard to a parent per Regents Policy 3105 I.C.2, or temporarily through a noncustodial California parent per Regents Policy 3105 I.D.4.
-Students will still need to acquire applicable legal indicia to prove their intent to stay in California, as they do now, and will have until the end of the Spring 2021 term to do so.
+Students meeting the above criteria will not need to acquire applicable legal indicia to prove their intent to stay in California by the deadlines in the Guidelines.
+However, UC expects students to acquire legal indicia as soon as is practicable.
 Information to this effect, and contact details for any questions, will be posted on the UCLA Registrar’s Office page.

 Are UCLA health services available?